Comparative Study of Differentially Private Data Synthesis Methods

 When sharing data among collaborators or releasing data publicly, a big concern is the risk of exposing the identification and personal information of the individuals who contribute to the data.
 Even with key identifiers removed, a data intruder may still identify an individual in a data set via linkage with other public information.
 Some notable examples on individual identification breach in publicly released or restricted access data include the Netflix prize \citep{netflix2}, the genotype and HapMap linkage effort \citep{genotype}, the AOL search log release \citep{AOL}, and the Washington State health record identification \citep{sweeney2013matching}.

-Statistical approaches to protecting data privacy are referred to as statistical disclosure limitation (SDL).
-SDL techniques aim to provide protection for sensitive information while releasing information and data to the public.
-Data synthesis (DS) is a SDL technique that focuses on releasing individual-level data synthesized based on the information in the original data \citep{drechsler2011book}.
-To propagate the uncertainty arising from the synthesis process, multiple synthetic sets of the identical structure are often released.
-This procedure is referred to as multiple synthesis (MS).
+Statistical approaches to protecting data privacy are referred to as statistical disclosure limitation.
+These techniques aim to provide protection for sensitive information while releasing information and data to the public.
+Data synthesis is a statistical disclosure limitation technique that focuses on releasing individual-level data synthesized based on the information in the original data \citep{rubin1993discussion, little1993statistical, liu2003,raghunathan2003multiple, reiter2003, liu2004, reiter2009, drechsler2011book}.
+Multiple synthetic sets of the identical structure are often released as a way to propagate the uncertainty arising from the synthesis process, a procedure referred to as multiple synthesis (MS).
 Methods have been developed to combine the results from multiple synthetic data sets to will yield valid statistical inferences \citep{raghunathan2003multiple,reiter2002, reiter2003}.
-However, existing disclosure risk assessment approaches for SDL techniques often depend on the specific values in a given data set as well as various assumptions about the background knowledge and behaviors of data intruders \citep{reiter2005estimating,hundepool2012statistical, manrique2012estimating}.
+However, existing disclosure risk assessment approaches for statistical disclosure limitation techniques often depend on the specific values in a given data set as well as various assumptions about the background knowledge and behaviors of data intruders \citep{reiter2005estimating,hundepool2012statistical, manrique2012estimating}.